- Academic Advising

 - Requirements for majors are listed in this catalog.

-- Courses to be substituted in the Professional Education Program require teacher education department chair approval.
+- Courses to be substituted in the Educator Preparation Program require teacher education department chair approval.

 - A minor will not be granted until a student completes the requirements for a bachelor’s degree.